peixetlift/Peixetlift.github.io/_posts/2021-03-24-Common-Linux_PrivEsc.md

 ## Task 9 : Exploiting PATH Variable

-The `$PATH` variable is an environmental variable that indicates which directories contain executable programs, this way when you run a program that's in the `$PATH `variable, you don't need to know the path to the program in order to use it.
+The `$PATH` variable is an environmental variable that indicates which directories contain executable programs, this way when you run a program that's in the `$PATH` variable, you don't need to know the path to the program in order to use it.

 Imagine this time we have a binary that we can execute with elevated privileges (because it has the `SUID` bit set <span class="pink">;)</span>), however, this binary doesn't provide a way of spawning a shell (like `vi` in task 7).

-What we can do is create a binary with the same name than an already existing one, but locate it in a different place (/tmp for example).
-Afterwards we can modify the `$PATH` variable and tell it that the location of the binary (the original one) is /tmp.
+What we can do is create a binary with the same name than an already existing one, but locate it in a different place (`/tmp` for example).
+Afterwards we can modify the `$PATH` variable and tell it that the location of the binary (the original one) is `/tmp`.

-Do you see what we are doing?
+<span class="pink">Do you see what we are doing?</span>

 Now when we run the program, the system will check the `$PATH` and it will run the one that we created with escalated privileges, instead of the original one.